Is Gold a Safe Investment Now? (June 2024)

 Is Gold a Safe Investment Now?

 Investors have flocked to gold to hedge against inflation and market volatility in 2024.
-But with inflation at elevated levels, a weakening economy, and rising interest rates, there are a wide range of factors that can impact the price of gold.
-That’s why it’s important to assess the current state of the gold market and how certain circumstances can influence its performance.
+But with inflation at elevated levels, a weakening economy, and rising interest rates, there are a wide range of factors that can impact gold prices.
+That's why it's important to assess the current state of the gold market and how certain circumstances can influence its performance.

 Gold Is an Inflation Hedge